Covid-19 tests for air travel should be in place by December 1st - Minister

 Covid-19 testing measures which could enable people to travel in and out of Irish airports by Christmas should be in place by December 1st, the Minister for Transport has said.

-Eamon Ryan said on Saturday that testing capacity would be introduced at airports and ports by early December but cautioned that “now was not the time” to make a call on whether Irish people living abroad should come home for Christmas.
+Eamon Ryan said testing capacity would be introduced at airports and ports by early December but cautioned that “now was not the time” to make a call on whether Irish people living abroad should come home for Christmas.

+From Monday, the State will become part of the EU traffic light system for international travel which refers to regions rather than individual countries.

+Under the system, those arriving from green regions can enter the State without restricting their movements or undergoing testing.
+Greenland is currently the only green country on the list.

-Mr Ryan told RTE Radio that Irish measures around international travel were in line with other countries and that Ireland was now “deliberately following the European approach”.
+Mr Ryan told RTÉ Radio on Saturday that Irish measures around international travel were in line with other countries and that Ireland was now “deliberately following the European approach”.

 Asked whether spare testing capacity could be moved to airports to be used on people arriving into the country, Mr Ryan said the Government did not want to “impinge on the capability” of the HSE to cover domestic health management needs.